Chapter 1: Who Are You? Who Am I?

 "Be quiet," Sakura interjected.
 "Please."

-She had no idea what the women were arguing about, yes she knew it was about her and that she should have loyalties to her mother, just seconds ago she was prepared to pack her bags and go home, but what Tsunade was saying...
-"I'm a top medic ninja?"
-She asked quietly, shocked.
+She had no idea what the women were arguing about.
+Yes, she knew it was about her and that she should have loyalties to her mother, just seconds ago she was prepared to pack her bags and go home, but what Tsunade was saying...
+It was all too good to be true.
+"I'm a top medic ninja?" she asked quietly, shocked.

-Well...
-She didn't believe that, she shook her head.
+Well...she still didn't believe that.
+She shook her head.
 "I'm an eight year old girl, with no friends and a big forehead."

-"Sakura, none of that is true," Tsunade frowned as her mother went and sat beside her.
+"Sakura, none of that is true."
+Tsunade frowned as her mother went and sat down again beside her.
 "Mrs. Haruno, I would like to ask you to leave."

-Mebuki sighed, she looked at her daughter and then back up at the Hokage, meeting her gaze steadily.
+Mebuki sighed.
+She looked at her daughter and then back up at the Hokage, meeting her gaze steadily.
 "I will stay as long as I want.
-If she truly remembers only her younger childhood, I will tell you that it was a stressful time for her and only her parents would understand that.
+If she truly remembers only her younger childhood, it was a stressful time for her and only her parents can understand that.
 You've not even known my daughter that long.
 If you'll excuse me, I want to talk to her alone."

-Amnesia, a story I started a few years ago now and began uploading it in the Easter holidays of 2012.
-It's developed a lot since then and so has my writing, I've come back and re-edited it a little bit.
-Originally, Sakura's mother had no name and I'd cast her as a civilian, then after Mebuki and Kizashi were introduced in filler, I came back and changed it – I've said they're now retired though to fit in with Tsunade eavesdropping and Mebuki's increased worry for her daughter's health.
+Amnesia: A story I started a few years ago and began uploading in the Easter holidays of 2012.
+It's developed a lot since then and so has my writing.
+I've come back and re-edited it a little bit.
+Originally, Sakura's mother had no name and I'd cast her as a civilian.
+Then after Mebuki and Kizashi were introduced in filler, I came back and changed it – I've said they're now retired though to fit in with Tsunade eavesdropping and Mebuki's increased worry for her daughter's health.

-Here's part of the original author notes (only part, note, I can write very long author notes):
+Here's part of the original author notes (only part, I can write very long author notes):

 'This will be a NaruSaku romance, although it's not all focused on that, the main focus obviously being Sakura's amnesia.
 There's going to be drama, some action and all sorts, I've had some fun with it later on.

-*Later Edit* Now, with the 'Road to Ninja' we know what Sakura's parents are going to be like, this was written before and that's how I pictured Sakura's mother – but I went back and added her name and a description, I had originally intended for her mother to be civilian.
-There's also the 'Road to Sakura' filler episode now...
-Where Sakura gets Amnesia!
-XD My thoughts on this will be explained in the chapter ten's author notes, as that is when the episode was released.
+*Later Edit* Now, with the 'Road to Ninja' Naruto movie we know what Sakura's parents are going to be like...
+There's also the 'Road to Sakura' filler episode now - were Sakura gets Amnesia!
+My thoughts on this will be explained in chapter ten's author notes, as that is when the episode was released.
 This was obviously written before that episode.

-I actually started this story around two or so years ago.
-Looking back at this now, I feel like my writing has improved, if you read on, perhaps you'll see that :P Some NaruSakuness starts in chapter 2, then especially chapter 3 :D and later on of course.
-Chapters will get a lot longer and hopefully the later ones, a lot better too.
+Looking back at this now, I feel like my writing has improved.
+If you read on, perhaps you'll see that in the latest chapters.
+Some NaruSakuness starts in chapter 2, then especially chapter 3, and later on of course.
+Chapters will get a lot longer and hopefully the later ones will be a lot better too.
 The last chapters should technically be when my writing is at its best.'